Free trial or demo? It’s a question we’ve revisited again and again, not because we’re indecisive, but because the answer keeps changing.

 These stages in their customer journey hinge on how well they understand your product, and there are a variety of tactics at your disposal.

-However, if you still can’t find a straight answer, the next step would be to look into a demo sales model.
+However, if you still can’t find a straight answer, the next step would be to look into demos as your acquisition model.

-Many companies have found that demos are the most effective for conversion and achieving a more substantial lifetime value.
+Many companies have found that demos are the most effective way to drive customer acquisition and achieve a more substantial lifetime value.
 This model allows your users to spend the shortest amount of time researching your product while having most of their questions answered.
 Your sales team can determine if your product solves the prospect’s goals or not.

 So what are the negatives of demos?